Takaisin

 • Applicability: Good for short term treatment of children and adolescents in Finland

-• Comment: The quality of evidence from this meta-analysis is downgraded, because no assessment of included studies were reported.
+• Comment: The quality of evidence from this meta-analysis is downgraded, because no assessment of included studies was reported.

 The following scales were used to measure outcomes in the included studies: ADHD Rating Scale-IV(ADHD-IV), Conners' Parent Rating Scale (CPRS), Conners' Teacher Rating Scale (CTRS), IOWA inattentive-impulsive-overactive scale (IOWA-IO), Swanson, Nolan, and Pelham, Version IV(SNAP-IV), Strengths and Weaknesses of ADHD Symptoms and Normal Behavior (SWAN).
 All-cause discontinuation was used as a measure of acceptability.